-Lens designer Sigma isn’t just entering the cinema market — it’s heading into new territory armed with eight new lenses designed for high resolution 6K to as high as 8K recording.
-Announced in early September, the company will release two cinema lenses in both the U.S. and Japan this year, with five more to follow in 2017.
+Lens designer Sigma isn’t just entering the cinema market — it’s heading into new territory armed with eight new lenses designed for high-resolution recording from 6K to 8K.
+After announcing them in early September, the company will release five T1.5 lenses this summer, along with two T2 lenses.
+They will join the two zoom options launched late last year.

-Sigma’s entry into the cinema market is a response to the increased demand for a lens capable of keeping up with today’s highest resolution digital sensors, the company said in a press release.
-Sigma, a company that’s known for its more budget-friendly third-party lenses, says that it has developed the technology to mass produce these lenses designed for high resolution cameras.
+Sigma’s entry into the cinema market is a response to the increased demand for a lens capable of keeping up with today’s highest-resolution digital sensors, the company said in a press release.
+Sigma, a company that’s known for its more budget-friendly third-party lenses, says that it developed the technology to mass produce lenses designed for high-resolution cameras.

-The Cine lens line will have three different categories, with all of them slated to include a waterproof design with a 180-degree focus rotation as well as optics designed for high resolution cameras.
+The Cine lens line will have three different categories.
+All lenses will feature a waterproof design with a 180-degree focus rotation, as well as optics designed for high-resolution cameras.
 High-speed zoom lenses will offer a constant T/2 aperture, with a compact design.
 The high-speed zooms are expected to include an 18-35 mm and a 50-100 mm.
-A single full frame zoom lens, 24-35 mm T/2.2, will offer an option that is tougher to come by with both full-frame compatibility and optics designed specifically for ultra-high resolutions.
+A single full-frame zoom lens, the 24-35 mm T/2.2, will offer an option that is tougher to come by, with both full-frame compatibility and optics designed specifically for ultra-high resolutions.

-Each of the lenses are expected to accommodate 82mm filters, with the exception of the widest prime lens — which cannot take filters at all — and will also fit standard accessories like follow-focus tools with a 95mm-front diameter.
+Each of the lenses are expected to accommodate 82mm filters, with the exception of the two widest prime lenses — which cannot take filters at all — and will also fit standard accessories, including follow-focus tools with a 95mm-front diameter.
 While the iris can be controlled manually, an electronic connection to the camera will embed the lens details in the file’s metadata.